Mozilla Thunderbird: Unofficial ports

-History
+History and development

+2003—2010

 Originally launched as Minotaur shortly after Phoenix (the original name for Mozilla Firefox), the project failed to gain momentum.
 With the success of Firefox, however, demand increased for a mail client to go with it, and the work on Minotaur was revived under the new name of Thunderbird, and migrated to the new toolkit developed by the Firefox team.

 On December 7, 2004, version 1.0 was released, and received more than 500,000 downloads in its first three days of release, and 1,000,000 in ten days.

 Significant work on Thunderbird restarted with the announcement that from version 1.5 onward the main Mozilla suite would be designed around separate applications using this new toolkit.
 This contrasts with the previous all-in-one approach, allowing users to mix and match the Mozilla applications with alternatives.
 The original Mozilla Suite continues to be developed as SeaMonkey.

 On December 23, 2004, Project Lightning was announced which tightly integrated calendar functionality (scheduling, tasks, etc.) into Thunderbird.
 Lightning supports the full range of calendar mechanisms and protocols supported by the Mozilla Calendar infrastructure, just as with modern (post-0.2) Sunbird.

 On October 11, 2006, Qualcomm and the Mozilla Foundation announced that "future versions of Eudora will be based upon the same technology platform as the open source Mozilla Thunderbird email program."
 The project was code-named Penelope.

 In late 2006, Debian rebranded Thunderbird as Icedove due to trademark and copyright reasons.
 This was the second product to be rebranded.

 On July 26, 2007, the Mozilla Foundation announced that Thunderbird would be developed by an independent organization, because the Mozilla Corporation (a subsidiary of the foundation) was focusing on Mozilla Firefox development.

 On September 17, 2007, the Mozilla Foundation announced the funding of a new internet communications initiative with David Ascher of ActiveState.
 The purpose of this initiative was "to develop Internet communications software based on the Thunderbird product, code, and brand".

 On February 19, 2008, Mozilla Messaging started operations as a subsidiary of the Mozilla Foundation responsible for the development of email and similar communications.
 Its initial focus was on the then upcoming version of Thunderbird 3.
 Alpha Preview releases of Thunderbird 3 were codenamed "Shredder".
-On April 4, 2011, Mozilla Messaging was merged into the Mozilla Labs group of the Mozilla Foundation.